-The volley is an advantageous and strategic type of shot that allows you to make the most of angles by hitting very low, quick returns.
+Volleying is an advantageous and strategic type of shot that allows you to make the most of angles by hitting very low, quick returns.
 When hitting a volley, you can more easily manipulate the direction of the ball, aiming it away from your opponent.

-To perform a volley, a player should start in the ready stance with their feet shoulder-width apart, knees bent, and paddle held in a backhand grip.
+When volleying, a player should start in the ready stance with their feet shoulder-width apart, knees bent, and paddle held in a backhand grip.

 From here, a player can push or block a shot before it bounces on the ground.
 In pickleball, a player cannot use a backswing on a volley shot.
 You must use a pushing or blocking motion.

 However, the angle can be switched up on a player’s paddle.
 Doing so allows you to hit short, angled balls or very long, direct balls – both of which can certainly mess up your opponent.

 Grasping the double bounce rule can be a bit tricky for some beginners.
 When does the ball have to bounce?
 Where can it bounce?
 How many times should I let it bounce?

 To clear up any of this potential confusion, we’ll take you through the process of the double bounce rule in pickleball step by step.

 At the beginning of every point, the serving team will serve the ball to their opponent or the opposing team.
 One player will serve the ball.
 On this serve, the receiving team has to let the ball bounce, also called the serve bounce, before hitting it back.